Downloads

 The NetBSD pkgsrc collection has packages for xapian-core, xapian-omega, and Search::Xapian.

-The Fink project has packages for xapian-core and omega.
+The Fink project has packages for xapian-core, and the Python bindings.

 Cygwin